 Time for my 4th coffee…

-After the meeting, I have some time as the Support Ticket Inbox is quiet today, so I start to write a Technical Note on how to use Cantata with CMAKE.
-I quite enjoy writing Technical Notes as its very logical, I can take screen shots and put my knowledge to use to create something useful.
-I usually see patterns in support tickets, and it is with this knowledge that I try and write relevant Technical Notes.
+After the meeting, I have some time as the Support Ticket Inbox is quiet today, so I start to record a short video on how to test infinite loops with Cantata.
+I quite enjoy recording tips and tricks videos as its very logical, I can take screen shots and put my knowledge to use to create something useful.

 I receive a phone call on the Support line from a Cantata user, I know him well and after we speak about the weather and each other’s kids, we get down to business.
 He wants to know about Continuous Integration with Jenkins and if I have any information about that and Cantata Test Architect which is a new product.
 I have good news for him, I refer him to the Integration with Jenkins Cantata Technical Note and a video on Cantata Test Architect on our support website: www.qa-systems.com.